 Races there have tightened considerably since 2014.
 Combine that with Boebert’s apparent sinking popularity and perceived indifference to her constituents and it’s obvious why Democrats are targeting Colorado’s 3rd District in 2022.

 Per The Denver Post, Boebert had raised $700,000 by April 2 while Democratic state Sen. Kerry Donovan, her potential general election challenger in 2022, had raised more than $630,000 by the same date, according to the latter’s campaign.

 It’s often a good sign when a relative unknown raises so much money early.
 Win or lose, Donovan is going to have solid momentum heading into the 2022 midterm races.

-Should Boebert win, it may be a costly endeavor for Republicans who may be forced to divert funds from offensive seat-flipping initiatives in order to play defense for a seat that could have easily been a lock.
+Should Boebert win, it may be a costly endeavor for Republicans who could be forced to divert funds from offensive seat-flipping initiatives in order to play defense for a seat that could – or should – have easily been a lock.

 “Each person who chipped in is fed up with Lauren Boebert’s conspiracy theories, division and selfish, ideological agenda and are ready for real leadership that will deliver results to get the doors of main street businesses open, reduce the cost of health care, and keep public lands in public hands,” Donovan said in a statement to The Denver Post.Tags: 2022 Election, lauen boebert, midterns